MAL CORNER

 We have MALs all over the country!

-On a lighter note, I’d like to send Happy Birthday wishes to all our February birthday members!
-May your special day be filled with joy and fun!
+And of course, a big Happy Birthday to all of our February birthday Kiwis!
+May your month be filled with joy, good health, and a little celebration.

 Linda